smart-data-models/dataModel.KeyPerformanceIndicator/KeyPerformanceIndicator/doc/spec_IT.md

       x-ngsi:
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     area:
-      description: 'For organizational purposes, it allows to add extra textual geographical information such as district, borough, or any other hint which can help to identify the KPI coverage.'
+      description: 'For organizational purposes, it allows to add extra textual geographical information such as district, borough, or any other hint which can help to identify the KPI coverage'
       type: string
       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     businessTarget:
-      description: 'For informative purposes, the business target to which this KPI is related to.'
+      description: 'For informative purposes, the business target to which this KPI is related to'
       type: string
       x-ngsi:
         type: Property
     calculatedBy:
-      description: 'The organization in charge of calculating the KPI.'
+      description: The organization in charge of calculating the KPI
       type: string
       x-ngsi:
         type: Property
     calculationFormula:
-      description: 'For informative purposes, the formula used for calculating the indicator.'
+      description: 'For informative purposes, the formula used for calculating the indicator'
       type: string
       x-ngsi:
         type: Property
     calculationFrequency:
       description: 'How often the KPI is calculated.
 Allowed values: one Of (hourly, daily, weekly, monthly, yearly, quarterly, bimonthly, biweekly).
-Or any other value meaningful for the application and not covered by the above list.'
+Or any other value meaningful for the application and not covered by the above list'
       enum:
         - hourly
         - daily